 Where this leaves me

-This devlog is the same kind of artifact.
-The clip embedded above was captured, encoded, and uploaded via the same pipeline I just described.
-The Discord post announcing this post will land the same way.
+This devlog is the same kind of artifact: the clip above was captured, encoded, and published by the pipeline it describes.
+I do the design, the art, the music, and the writing-for-voice.
+The intern handles the rest.